Texas

 from the same site approximate the skull in question.
 Hence,

-the result of endocrine pathology."
+of endocrine pathology."

 Extraordinary